 One may apply online for the Ethics & Legal Studies Doctoral Program by going to: http://www.wharton.upenn.edu/doctoral/admissions/apply.cfm.
 The application deadline is December 15 each year.
 Strong GRE or GMAT scores are required.
 GRE scores are preferred, but GMAT scores are accepted.
-Results must be available by mid-January, and preferably before December 15.
+The last possible test date for the GRE and GMAT is December 15.
+Official results must be available by mid-January.

 Lauretta Tomasco, Associate Director